HackYourFuture/Assignments/test-automation/README.md

 ## Exercises and Unit Tests

-Simple _Node_-based exercises, consisting of a single JavaScript file should include a `module.exports` object at the bottom of the file that exports a function that represents the exercise.
+Simple _Node_-based exercises, consisting of a single JavaScript file, should include a `module.exports` object at the bottom of the file that exports a function to be test.
 For example:

 ```js
 function doubleEvenNumbers(numbers) {